wikit-ai/olaf-llm-eswc2024/README.md

 ## LLM pipeline

-Script to create an OWL ontology based ont the pizza textual description with a pipeline made up with LLM components.
+Script to create an OWL ontology based on the pizza textual description with a pipeline made up with LLM components.

 ```bash
 python scripts/llm_pipeline.py